Norman Cross Prison: Arrival and repatriation

 Many of the prisoners arrived via Portsmouth or Plymouth and were marched hundreds of miles to Norman Cross.

 In April 1797 six transports having on board near 1,000 French prisoners disembarked at King's Lynn from Falmouth.
 The prisoners, under an escort of the Lincoln Militia marched from there to Norman Cross.
 Most prisoners arrived on foot from Portsmouth, Plymouth, Hull, Great Yarmouth, and other ports.

 In October 1797, 300 prisoners embarked from Peterborough quay to be exchanged.
 The sea trip to the continent was by cartel ship.
 When the first peace was proclaimed, prisoners were taken to Wisbech in lighters to join others in Wisbech Gaol to depart from the Port of Wisbech for France.

 Not all prisoners waited for repatriation after the end of the war.
 A number of the Dutch prisoners expressed their readiness to enlist into the service of Britain.
 In January 1807 upwards of 60 of them, whose services had been accepted, were marched under an escort of the Pembrokeshire Militia, to Portsmouth, to be distributed on board ships of war.

 Peace was finally proclaimed with France in 1814, following Napoleon's defeat and consequent abdication.
-The prisoners, the garrison guards and local people joined together in celebrations.
+The prisoners, the garrison guards and local people joined in celebrations.
 The first division of 500 prisoners left on 5 April.
 The Star reported "We are sorry to add that on their way to the sea coast for embarkation, a few indulged in drinking to such excess, that two of them perished in a fit of intoxication, and nearly thirty were left on the road unable to proceed to their native land.
 They carry home with them about six thousand pounds in English money, being the profits on the sale of the toys, &c. which they manufactured at the depot".

 The remaining prisoners left the garrison by June 1814.
 A few decided to remain in England and settled near Yaxley and Stilton.